naemon/naemon.github.io/documentation/usersguide/dependencies.md

 If you *do* wish to make service dependencies inheritable, you must use the *inherits_parent* directive in the <a href="objectdefinitions.html#servicedependency">service dependency</a> definition.
 When this directive is enabled, it indicates that the dependency inherits dependencies of the service *that is being depended upon* (also referred to as the master service).
 In other words, if the master service is dependent upon other services and any one of those dependencies fail, this dependency will also fail.

-In the example above, imagine that you want to add a new dependency for service F to make it dependent on service A.  You could create a new dependency definition that specified service F as the *dependent* service and service A as being the *master* service (i.e. the service *that is being dependend on*).
+In the example above, imagine that you want to add a new dependency for service F to make it dependent on service A.  You could create a new dependency definition that specified service F as the *dependent* service and service A as being the *master* service (i.e. the service *that is being dependent on*).
 You could alternatively modify the dependency definition for services D and F to look like this:

 ```
 define servicedependency{